gzhang53/travelApp/README.md

 ### How to use this app.

-- Development environment:`npm run build `
+- Development environment:`npm run build-dev `
 - Start the server: `npm run start`
 - Production environment: `npm run build-prod`